andrewchilds/overcast/README.md

 Description:
   Reset the exposed ports on the instance or cluster using iptables.
   This will fail if you don't include the current SSH port.
-  Specifying --whitelist will restrict all ports to the specified address(es).
+  Specifying --allowlist will restrict all ports to the specified address(es).
   These can be individual IPs or CIDR ranges, such as "192.168.0.0/24".

   Expects an Ubuntu server, untested on other distributions.